trentmilagroso/financial-patio/README.md

 August 07, 2024
 Added a webscraper that goes through Yfinance in search of whatever stock you input.
 Returns a sentiment value for the news articles and indicates whether or not you should buy, hold, or sell the stock.
 - Also trained and fine-tuned my own BERT model that uses publicly available data (FinancialPhraseBank) for better results.
-I am however not satisfied with the results... yet.